codingABI/appFaults/README.md

 **cmd.exe** is started for fault [External process deadlock](#external-process-deadlock) as an example for an external process that could locks appFaults.

 #### What is the option "Register for application restart"?
-This open can be set in the window menu (also known as the system menu or the control menu).
+This option can be set in the window menu (also known as the system menu or the control menu).
 When enabled  this application will be restarted automatically by the  Windows Error Reporting (WER) if the application has been running for at least 60 seconds before encountering an unhandled exception (For example [Write to NULL-pointer](#write-to-null-pointer)).